-No amnesty is available for sales and use taxes already paid or remitted to a state or to taxes collected by a seller.
-No amnesty is available under the Agreement for taxes other than sales or use taxes.
+♦ For sales and use taxes already paid or remitted to a state or to taxes the seller collected.

-Was registered in the member state for the 12 month period preceding the effective date of the state’s participation in the Agreement; or
+If the seller was registered in the state during the 12 months prior to the effective date of the state’s participation in the Agreement.

-Has received notice of an audit by the member state and the audit is not yet fully resolved, including any related administrative and judicial processes
+♦ If the seller has received notice of an audit by the member state and the audit is not yet fully resolved, including any related administrative and judicial processes.